David Miller (engineer)

 David W. Miller is an American aerospace engineer who is the current Jerome Hunsaker Professor of Aeronautics and Astronautics at Massachusetts Institute of Technology and an elected Fellow of the American Institute of Aeronautics and Astronautics since 2015.
-He is currently on a leave of absence from MIT to be a VP and the Chief Technology Officer to The Aerospace Corporation.
-He has worked on multiple NASA projects and served as NASA Chief Technologist.
+He is currently on a leave of absence from MIT to be the Technologist for the Astronomy and Physics Directorate at NASA's Jet Propulsion Laboratory.
+Previously, he served three years as a VP and the Chief Technology Officer to The Aerospace Corporation.
+He has worked on multiple NASA projects and served as NASA chief technologist at NASA headquarters in Washington, DC.

 Early life and education

-Dr. Miller received both undergraduate and graduate degrees in Aeronautical and Astronautical Engineering at MIT.
+Miller received both undergraduate and graduate degrees in aeronautical and astronautical engineering at MIT.

-MIT Professor
+MIT professor

-After graduation in 1988, Dr. Miller became a Research Associate for MIT's Aero/Astro.
-He was promoted to Principal Research Scientist and Assistant Professor before becoming an Associate Professor in 1997.
+After graduation in 1988, Miller became a research associate for MIT's Aero/Astro.
+He was promoted to principal research scientist and assistant professor before becoming an associate professor in 1997.

 He flew experiments on the Space Shuttle, including STS-48, STS-62, and STS-67 missions.

 He is faculty for and the former director of the Space Systems Laboratory (MIT).
 Much of the research has focused on reconfigurable spacecraft concepts and on-orbit operations.